+2 ter.
+The Secretary-General shall provide [the Environmental Plans, nonconfidential parts of Test Mining Study, if applicable,] [Russia] comments submitted pursuant to paragraph [(1), and any revisions and responses to comments submitted pursuant to paragraph (2 bis), to the Commission.]
+[1(a), together with any responses by the applicant provided pursuant to paragraph 2 bis, and any relevant additional information to the Commission and request the Commission to provide its comments on the Environmental Plans and nonconfidential parts of Test Mining Study, if applicable, within the 90 Days.]
+[Russia - suggests replacing]

-- 2 ter.
-The Secretary-General shall provide comments submitted pursuant to paragraph (1), and any revisions and responses to comments submitted pursuant to paragraph (2 bis), to the Commission. - [3.
-The Commission shall, as part of its examination of an application under regulation 12 and assessment of applicants under regulation 13, examine the Environmental Plans or revised plans [and the test mining study] in the light of the comments submitted under paragraph (1), together with any revisions and responses provided by the applicant under paragraph (2 bis), and any additional information provided by the Secretary-General under paragraph (2).] - [4.
-Notwithstanding the provisions of regulation 12(2), the Commission shall not consider an application for approval of a Plan of Work until the [alt 1.
-Environmental Plans have] [Germany delete] [alt 2. application has] [alt 3.
-Plan of Work and the accompanying plans and information have] been published and if necessary, revised in accordance with this regulation.]
+[3.
+The Commission shall, as part of its examination of an application under regulation 12 and assessment of applicants under regulation 13, examine the Environmental Plans or revised plans [and the test mining study] in the light of the [the Environmental Plans and non-confidential parts of the Test Mining Study, if applicable, the] [Russia] comments submitted under paragraph (1)[(a)] [Russia], together with any revisions and responses provided by the applicant under paragraph (2 bis), and any additional information provided by the Secretary-General under paragraph (2)[, and provide comments to the Secretary-General] [Russia].]